 Yes!
 My grandma often will make this dish ahead of time and store in the fridge, then pop it in the oven when ready to eat!
 I recommend making this pasta no more than 24 hours ahead of time.
 Follow all recipe prep instructions then store in an airtight container in the fridge.
 When ready to bake add an additional 5 minutes to the bake time and enjoy!

 Shop This Recipe:

-- Combine Italian sausage, ground beef and chopped onion in a large, deep skillet and mash it into smaller pieces.
-Cook over medium-low heat until the meat is fully cooled through and no pink remains.
+Combine Italian sausage, ground beef and chopped onion in a large, deep skillet and mash it into smaller pieces.
+Cook over medium-low heat until the meat is fully cooked through and no pink remains.
 About 10 minutes.
-Add the minced garlic and cook another minute until fragrant.
+Add the minced garlic and cook another 1-2 until fragrant.
 Drain grease and return meat to skillet.

 Add Perfect Marinara Sauce, bay leaf, Italian seasoning, basil and grated Parmesan to the same skillet as the meat.
 Stir to combine and cover and bring to a simmer.

 While the sauce is simmering, cook your dried pasta according to package instructions.